cj-holmes/holmesr/README.md

 ### Visualising dataframe distributions

+Probably the most useful function is `dists()` which returns a plot of the distributions of numeric and categorical columns in a dataframe.

 ``` r
 dists(ggplot2::diamonds)
 ```

 ![](man/figures/README-unnamed-chunk-3-1.png)<!-- -->

+Ther are several arguments for customisation, including `remove_outliers` to remove outliers before numerical distirutions are computed, and `cols` for selecting the columns to include/not include with tidyselect semantics.
+For instance, when a categorical column contains unique values for every row (the `dplyr::starwars` `name` column) it is useful to not plot its distribution (below)…

 ``` r
 dists(dplyr::starwars, remove_outliers = TRUE, cols=c(-name, -sex))
 ```

 ![](man/figures/README-unnamed-chunk-4-1.png)<!-- -->

+Arguments passed to `...` are passed on to `patchwork::wrap_plots` and control the layout of the visualisation (`ncol`, `nrow`, `widths`, `heights`, etc…)